Sleep: the Overlooked Factor that could be Quietly Stealing your Health

 The first stage of sleep is essentially very light sleep and should comprise less than 5% of total sleep.
 This is a transitional sleep between an awake and sleep state where your muscles relax and your brain-waves began to change.
 It is common to experience a “falling sensation” or “awake-dreams” in this stage.

 Tips for this stage of sleep: Your body’s internal clock (called your circadian rhythm) likes routine.
 Try and get to bed at the same time every night.
 Keep your bedroom very dark.
 Light activates the “awake” portion of your brain, especially “blue-lights” which electronic devices emit including TV’s, cell phones, and computers.
-Replace bright-white artificial lights in the bedroom with warmer, redder lights which are less stimulating to the brain.
-Keep your bedroom cool (65 degrees or so).
+Any bright light before bed will immediately suppress natural melatonin release making it more difficult to fall asleep, so use dimmers when possible.
+Keep your bedroom cool (~65-68 degrees).
 Your body temperature drops significantly at night and it does this by dumping-heat into your pillow, mattress, sheets, and room.
 Keeping the room cool helps avoid overheating.
 Also, avoid exercising or eating 1-hour before bed as that can increase body temperature and delay sleep.
 Diets high in protein and complex-carbs have been shown to help with asleep.
 Keep your room at a constant noise level.
 If you have noisy neighbors, live near an airport, or sleep next to a loud sleeper, I recommend sleeping with a fan or some other background noise.
 It’s less about the overall amount of noise than the noise fluctuations.
 Avoid drinking more than 3 caffeinated beverages a day as it takes about 7-hours for your body to decrease blood-caffeine levels by half.
 Avoid any caffeine after 3pm.

 Stage-2 (Non-REM 2) (N2)